POSTS TAGGED: OnePlus One

 Android is a beautiful platform, full of surprising and interesting ideas.
 Without a doubt, one of the coolest projects that has been introduced to the community in recent memory is MultiROM by XDA Recognized Developer Tassadar.
 This project allows you to boot many various ROMs and even operating systems from the SD Card of your device.

 Not so long ago, MultiROM was ported over to the Moto G and its wallet-friendly brother, the Moto E. Those two devices aren’t the only non-Nexus phones that have gotten a working port.
 There are two new members in the MultiROM family, the OnePlus One and the Sony Xperia Z.

-Posted September 7, 2014 By: Jimmy McGee
+Posted September 7, 2014 at 09:00 am by Jimmy McGee

 Oppo’s spunky offspring company OnePlus announced their first smartphone, the One, to much fanfare.
 It ships with a special version of CyanogenMod installed.
 Many people love CyanogenMod and would love to get their hands on a phone with this version.
 However, getting your hands on a OnePlus One is not as easy as going down to the store and buying one.
 The supply is limited and there are many paths to getting the opportunity to buy one, and some paths are very sketchy.

 In today’s video, XDA Developer TV newcomer droidmodd3rx, shows off XDA Senior Member zedomax‘s OnePlus One Conversion Kit.
 This kit allows you to install the special OnePlus One features like the OnePlusOne lock screen, cam. . .
 READ ON »